 Street Light Issues

-Street lights are installed after city approval, and maintained by Xcel Energy, United Power, or the city depending on the area of the city.
+Street lights are installed after city approval and maintained by Xcel Energy, United Power, or the city depending on the area of the city.
 Please call 720-977-6490 to request that the city investigate the need for a street light(s).
-To report outages for street lights owned by Xcel Energy, please call Xcel Energy at 1-800-895-4999 or go to www.xcelenergy.com.
-To report outages for street lights owned by United Power, please call United Power at 303-637-1350 or go to www.unitedpower.com.
+To report outages or damage for street lights owned by Xcel Energy, please call Xcel Energy at 1-800-895-4999 or go to www.xcelenergy.com.
+For street lights owned by United Power, please call United Power at 303-637-1350 or go to www.unitedpower.com.
 For street lights owned by the city, please call 720-977-6490 or submit a My Thornton request.